raspberrypilearning/anime-expressions/en/step_2.md

 --- task ---

 **Test:** Your web page will update as you type.
-You can see that some styling has been applied to the text.
+You can see that some basic styling has been applied to the text.
 It is bold and large.

 --- /task ---